Internet censorship: RWB Special report on Internet Surveillance

 The five "State Enemies of the Internet" named in March 2013 are: Bahrain, China, Iran, Syria, and Vietnam.

-The five "Corporate Enemies of the Internet" named in March 2013 are: Amesys (France), Blue Coat Systems (U.S.), Gamma International (UK and Germany), Hacking Team (Italy), and Trovicor (Germany).
+The five "Corporate Enemies of the Internet" named in March 2013 are: Amesys (France), Blue Coat Systems (U.S.), Gamma Group (UK and Germany), HackingTeam (Italy), and Trovicor (Germany).

 V-Dem Digital Societies Project

 The V-Dem Digital Societies Project measures a range of questions related to internet censorship, misinformation online, and internet shutdowns.
 This annual report includes 35 indicators assessing five areas: disinformation, digital media freedom, state regulation of digital media, polarization of online media, and online social cleavages.
 The data set uses V-Dem's methodology of aggregating surveys of experts from around the world.
-It has been updated each year starting in 2019, with data covering from 2000-2021.
+It has been updated each year starting in 2019, with data covering from 2000 to 2021.
 These ratings are more similar to other expert analyses like Freedom House than remotely sensed data from Access Now.